ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 We ignore the actual error data, as indicated by the `_`.
-It is possible to make `ParseError` wrap the original error instead, but in this post I (WE?) will keep it simple.
+It is possible to make `ParseError` wrap the original error instead, but in this post I will keep it simple.
 Instead of this:

 ```rust